CarmineBruno/alia-web-security/README.md

-# Web Security
+# Secure Coding

-Examples and exercises for [the Web Security course for Frontend Masters](https://frontendmasters.com/courses/web-security-v2/).
+Examples and exercises for Alia Secure Coding.

 ## Running the exercises: